Transparency data

 We publish data on numbers of regulatory assessments completed, average timescales at each stage, percentage within target and work on hand.

-The latest MHRA performance data show that we continue to make significant steps towards assessing applications for all medicines approvals within statutory timescales as our established medicines: marketing authorisation application changes take effect.
+The latest MHRA performance data show that we continue to make significant steps towards assessing applications for all medicines approvals within statutory timescales as our established medicines: marketing authorisation application changes are having an impact.

 Our prioritisation strategy ensures that applications are taken in order of validation date, except for applications for products that can meet public health needs, for example to prevent shortages or first generic products.